 10. Eat your water

 Did you know there are many other ways you can stay hydrated besides drinking water?
 There are several water-based foods that can help contribute to your daily fluid intake.
-Foods such as, celery, cucumbers, and watermelon carry a lot of water that your body will use stay hydrated.
-If you snack daily, try switching out some of your usual snacks for one of these options instead!
+Fruits and vegtables such as, celery, cucumbers, and watermelon carry a lot of water that your body will use stay hydrated.
+If you snack daily, try switching out some of your usual snacks for one of these low-calorie options instead!

-Adding more water intake to your daily routine will be overall beneficial to you - to your health, wellness, and potentially even your weight loss.
+Avoiding sugary, high-calorie drinks and adding more water intake to your daily routine will be overall beneficial to you - to your health and well-being, and potentially even your weight loss.
 The habit of drinking more water will not happen overnight, but following the tips outlined above will make sure you stay hydrated.
 Drink more water; your body will thank you!